-Although each referral fee agreement will differ and is dependent on the facts of the case, there are a number of common clauses that are required in addition to payment provisions.
+Although each referral fee or brokerage agreement will differ and is dependent on the facts of the case, there are a number of common clauses that are required in addition to payment provisions.

 The agreement should also clearly describe the responsibilities of both the referee and the referrer, and their associated liabilities and indemnities.